-A modified post-amplification cleanup is highly recommended when using KAPA Universal Adapter & UDI Primer Mixes with KAPA library preparation kits.
+A modified post-amplification cleanup is highly recommended when using KAPA Universal Adapter & KAPA UDI Primer Mixes with KAPA library preparation kits.
 Especially if WGS libraries will be sequenced on an Illumina NovaSeq or HiSeq X system (with patterned flow cells).
 This additional or modified cleanup will serve to remove any indexed primer carryover which may exacerbate index hopping.

 - 1. Add 50 μL of room temperature, thoroughly resuspended, KAPA HyperPure Beads to each amplified sample library. - 2.
-Mix the amplified sample library and KAPA HyperPure Beads thoroughly and centrifuge briefly to collect all droplets. - 3.
+Mix the amplified sample library and KAPA HyperPure Beads thoroughly and centrifuge briefly to collect all droplets.. - 3.
 Incubate the sample at room temperature for 5 minutes to allow the amplified sample library to bind to the beads. - 4.
 Place the sample on a magnet to capture the beads.
 Incubate until the liquid is clear. - 5.
-Carefully remove and discard the supernatant. - 6.
-Remove the tubes from the magnet, and resuspend the beads in 50 μL of nuclease-free, PCR-grade water or 10 mM Tris-HCl pH 8.0 8.5. - 7.
-Add 50 $\mu L$ of KAPA HyperPure Beads to each sample. - 8.
-Mix thoroughly by pipetting or vortexing, and centrifuge briefly. - 9.
+Carefully remove and discard the supernatant. - Remove the tubes from the magnet, and resuspend the beads in 50 μL of Nuclease-free, PCR-grade water or 10 mM Tris-HCl, pH 8.0 - 8.5. - 7.
+Add 50 μL of room temperature, thoroughly resuspended, of KAPA HyperPure Beads to each sample. - 8.
+Mix thoroughly by pipetting or vortexing, and centrifuge briefly to collect all droplets. - 9.
 Incubate the sample at room temperature for 5 minutes to allow the amplified sample library to bind to the beads. - 10.
 Place the sample on a magnet to capture the beads.
 Incubate until the liquid is clear. - 11.
 Carefully remove and discard the supernatant. - 12.
-Keeping the sample on the magnet, add 200 $\mu$ L of freshly-prepared 80% ethanol. - 13.
-Incubate the sample at room temperature for $\geq$ 30 seconds. - 14.
+Keeping the sample on the magnet, add 200 μL of freshly-prepared 80% ethanol. - 13.
+Incubate the sample at room temperature for ≥30 seconds. - 14.
 Carefully remove and discard the ethanol. - 15.
 Keeping the sample on the magnet, add 200 μL of freshly-prepared 80% ethanol. - 16.
-Incubate the sample at room temperature for $\geq$ 30 seconds. - 17.
+Incubate the sample at room temperature for ≥30 seconds. - 17.
 Carefully remove and discard the ethanol.
 Remove residual ethanol without disturbing the beads. - 18.
 Allow the beads to dry at room temperature, sufficiently for all of the ethanol to evaporate.

 Over-drying the beads may result in dramatic yield loss.
 Over-drying is indicated by a dry, cracked appearance of the bead pellet.
-The surface of the bead pellet should have a matte appearance when sufficiently dried.
+The bead pellet should have a matte appearance when sufficiently dried.

 - 19. Remove the sample from the magnet. - 20.
-Thoroughly resuspend the beads in 25 μL (or appropriate volume) of 10 mM Tris-HCl, pH 8.0 8.5. - lf proceeding with double-sided size selection (Appendix A), resuspend the beads in 55 μL of elution buffer. - 21.
+Thoroughly resuspend the beads in 25 μL (or appropriate volume) of 10 mM Tris-HCl, pH 8.0 8.5.
+Centrifuge briefly to collect all droplets.
+Do NOT allow beads to pellet. - !
+If proceeding with double-sided size selection (Appendix B), resuspend the beads in 55 μL of elution buffer. - 21.
 Incubate the sample at room temperature for 2 minutes to allow the sample library to elute off the beads. - 22.
 Place the sample on the magnet to capture the beads.
 Incubate until the liquid is clear. - 23.
-Transfer an appropriate volume of the clear supernatant to a fresh tube(s)/well and proceed with double-sided size selection (refer to Appendix A), library QC, target capture or sequencing, as appropriate. - 24.
+Transfer an appropriate volume of the clear supernatant to a fresh tube(s)/well and proceed with double-sided size selection (refer to Appendix B), library QC, target capture or sequencing. - 24.
 Purified, amplified sample libraries can be stored at +2°C to +8°C for 1 2 weeks or at -15°C to -25°C for up to 3 months.

-Chapter 5.
 Quality Control